Do you have dry or dehydrated skin?

 Your skin relies on oil to hold moisture.
 If you experience flakiness, itchiness, and irritation, you're likely to have dry skin.
 Managing dry skin requires restoring the skin's surface lipids.
 You can do this with moisturizers, particularly emollients (which typically contain oils to smooth and soften the skin) and occlusive ingredients (which create a barrier to prevent water loss).

 How do you care for dry and dehydrated skin?

 - Cleanse with a gentle cleanser that is free of harsh ingredients and artificial fragrances.
 Try our Pumpkin Refresh Cleanse.

 - Apply a tonic.
 Tonics helps to maximize hydration, replenishes moisture, and soothe the skin.
-Find this with my Calendula Soothing Tonic
+Find this with my Calendula Soothing Toner.

 - Protect your skin barrier with decadent antioxidant treatments designed to strengthen and nourish your skin.
 Our Lipid-Primrose Intense Crème is packed with ceramides and peptides to hydrate and restore.
 Our Azulene Treatment Cream is derived from Chamomile; Azulene has been used traditionally for its calming properties making this cream ideal for those who experience occasional sensitivity or have irritation-prone skin.
 Calming Stoneroot extract, Jojoba, and Avocado oils offer soothing hydration and nourishment to inflamed or sensitive skin.
 Antioxidant Vitamins A and E aid in the fortification of sensitive or fragile skin.